weloniheu/cse15l-lab-report/lab3/lab3.md

-biomed/1471-2164-3-19.txt:        and 2 falling within the overlap region cannot easily be biomed/1471-2164-3-19.txt-        categorized as either present or absent and calculating biomed/1471-2164-3-19.txt-        ratios may lead to the identification of false positives -- biomed/1471-2164-3-32.txt-          for a particular pair of Pfam models are positively biomed/1471-2164-3-32.txt-          correlated, an increase in PCC2 cutoff should result in a biomed/1471-2164-3-32.txt:          greater likelihood of PCC1 falling above 0.5, i.e. EF biomed/1471-2164-3-32.txt-          should increase.
-We calculated a series of EFs with the biomed/1471-2164-3-32.txt-          PCC2 cutoff increasing from 0 to 1.
-EF stayed around 1 -- biomed/1471-2164-3-4.txt-        will fall close to one of the corners; conversely datasets biomed/1471-2164-3-4.txt-        containing little phylogenetic information will mainly biomed/1471-2164-3-4.txt:        result in vectors falling into the center of the triangle. biomed/1471-2164-3-4.txt-        Here we explore the application of this and similar biomed/1471-2164-3-4.txt-        approaches in comparative genome analyses.
-In particular, -- biomed/1471-2202-3-5.txt-          individual record.
-Thus, the points that fall on the biomed/1471-2202-3-5.txt-          diameter of the circle are precisely consistent from day biomed/1471-2202-3-5.txt:          to day, while those falling closer to the origin indicate biomed/1471-2202-3-5.txt-          greater variability.
-The position of the point within the biomed/1471-2202-3-5.txt-          circle describes the mean peak time for each specimen.
-In --
+biomed/1471-2164-3-19.txt:        and 2 falling within the overlap region cannot easily be biomed/1471-2164-3-19.txt-        categorized as either present or absent and calculating biomed/1471-2164-3-19.txt-        ratios may lead to the identification of false positives --
 ...continues for a while
 ```